-1. Obtain a Federal Student Aid PIN if you did not complete the FAFSA in a prior year.
+2. Obtain a Federal Student Aid PIN.
 We recommend that every student complete the Free Application for Federal Student Aid (FAFSA) in order to determine maximum eligibility for federal, state, and Berry College financial assistance.
-As a returning Berry College student you may have completed the FAFSA in a prior year; if so, you should use the same PIN as you used in the past.
+As a transfer student you may have completed the FAFSA earlier at another institution; if so, you should use the same PIN as you used in the past.
 If you have received a PIN previously but cannot locate it, you may request a Duplicate PIN or change your PIN online.
 Before completing the FAFSA you must apply for a PIN if you do not already have one.
 This number is used each year to electronically apply for federal student aid and to access your U.S. Department of Education records online.
 It serves both as an electronic signature and provides access to your personal records online.
 Electronic signatures hold the same legal status as written signatures so please keep this number in a secure place.
 Your parents will also need a PIN so be sure to apply for one at the Federal Student Aid PIN Web site before you begin to complete the FAFSA.

-3. When completing the FAFSA, parents and students are strongly encouraged to use IRS Data retrieval to access the tax return information needed and transfer their income data directly into their FAFSA from the IRS web site.
+4. When completing the FAFSA, parents and students are strongly encouraged to use IRS Data Retrieval to access tax return information needed and transfer their income data directly into their FAFSA from the IRS web site.

 The IRS Data Retrieval Tool is recommended for the following reasons: